smapiot/piral/docs/reference/C21-piral-metadata.md

 1. The package from the Piral instance is installed
 2. The `preScaffold` script is run, if available
-3. Scaffolding tasks, such as updating of *package.json* or copying of the files are performed
+3. Scaffolding tasks, such as updating *package.json* or copying of the files are performed
 4. All dependencies are resolved and installed (if wanted)
 5. The `postScaffold` script is run, if available